LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Skeleton.rst

-   If a linear solver was created above for implicit stage solves, initialize the ARKLS linear solver interface by attaching the linear solver object (and Jacobian matrix object, if applicable) with the call (for details see section :numref:`Usage.ARKStep.LinearSolvers`):
+   If a linear solver was created above for implicit stage solves, initialize the ARKLS linear solver interface by attaching the linear solver object (and Jacobian matrix object, if applicable) with the call (for details see :numref:`ARKODE.Usage.ARKStep.LinearSolvers`):

    .. code-block:: c